-Cameron loved his town and volunteered as often as he could.
-He grew up volunteering with the local Habitat for Humanity helping in the office, fundraising, and with the construction of Habitat houses.
-He volunteered cutting fallen trees and removing the debris out of the roadways the night the tornado hit Pulaski in 2011.
-Cameron continued his volunteer efforts with Samaritan’s Purse in the days following.
-As a Boy Scout, he was involved in numerous service projects throughout the community, Camp Ottari and Camp Powhatan Boy Scout Camps.
+Cameron loved his hometown and was very active in the community.
+He volunteered with the local Habitat for Humanity participating in fundraisers and on the construction of new homes.
+He cut down trees and removed debris out of the roadways in 2011 when a tornado hit Pulaski.
+Cameron continued his volunteer efforts in the days following with Samaritan’s Purse.
+As a Boy Scout, he volunteered on numerous service projects throughout the community, Camp Ottari, and Camp Powhatan.
 Wherever he could help, he was there.

-He is remembered for his adventurous spirit, his sense of humor, his ability to turn any situation into a good one, and his contagious smile.
+He is remembered for his adventurous spirit, his outgoing personality, his sense of humor, his love of life, his huge bear hugs, and his contagious smile.
 He inspired others to love God, appreciate nature, live big, dream big, embrace their fears, and to never give up.